Homeland Security Faculty

 Bachelor of Science Madonna University

-Program Director, Emergency Management, Fire Science, and Occupational Safety and Health Programs
+Program Director of Emergency Management, Fire Science and Occupational Safety and Health Programs

 M.S.-T.C.
 Eastern Michigan University

 Assistant Chief of Police (Ret.)
 Novi Police Department

 David Harvey is the Program Director of the Madonna University Public Safety Leadership Institute.
 He coordinates in-service leadership training for the Public Safety profession.
 Dave is also an assistant professor and teaches numerous courses in the undergraduate and graduate programs.
 Prior to taking the position of program director for the Leadership Institute, Dave was an adjunct professor at Madonna from 2000-2017.
 Dave retired from the Garden City Police Department as the Chief of Police and was also the Chief of the Detroit Metropolitan Airport Authority Police Department.
 Additionally, Dave was the City Manager of Garden City and recently retired from the State of Michigan as the Executive Director of the Michigan Commission on Law Enforcement Standards.
 Dave earned his bachelor’s degree from Madonna University in 1994 in Criminal Justice and his Masters in Public Administration from the University of Michigan Dearborn in 1998.
 He enjoys spending time with His wife and son and riding his Harley Davidson Motorcycle.